 ESI is self-contributing social security and health insurance scheme.
+The full form of ESI is Employee State Insurance.
 The scheme offers financial assistance to an employee during sickness, maternity and employment injury.
 Furthermore, it also covers for medical expenses of the employee’s family members.
 Establishments or non-seasonal factories with a total number of employees of more than 10 (in some states, 20 employees) and a maximum salary of INR 21,000 should register with ESI.
 Furthermore, the entity has to register within 15 days from the date of its applicability.
 This article covers the different wage inclusions and exclusions per the ESI Act and ESI Calculation in detail.

 Employee State Insurance (ESI) scheme is a social security scheme that insures employees of establishments that qualify under the ESI Act.
 The ESI contribution in respect of an employee comprises both the employer’s contribution and the employee’s contribution.

 The contribution rates are fixed and are revised from time to time.
-The current Employer’s contribution rate is 3.25% of the wages payable to the employee.
-While the employer’s contribution is at 0.75% of the wage.
+The current Employer’s ESI contribution rate is 3.25% of the wages payable to the employee.
+While the employee’s ESI contribution percentage is at 0.75% of the wage.

 Furthermore, in case the daily average wage of an employee is up to INR 137, they are exempt from the contribution payment.
 However, employers have to pay their contribution to such employees.